Today in History

 1892 NZ Rugby Union founded

-As the popularity of rugby grew, it became necessary to standardise the running of the game in this country.
-Despite some opposition, a New Zealand Rugby Football Union was created at a meeting held in Wellington.
+As rugby increased in popularity, it became more important to standardise the administration of the game in the colony.
+Despite some opposition, a New Zealand Rugby Football Union was founded.
+Read more...

-Although no New Zealanders were aboard the world’s largest ship when it sank in the chilly North Atlantic with appalling loss of life due to a lack of lifeboats, they followed the news closely. more...
+Although no New Zealanders were aboard the world’s largest passenger ship when it sank in the chilly North Atlantic with appalling loss of life due to a lack of lifeboats, the country followed the news closely.
+Read more...

 Apr